Targeting settings on the Display Network

-- Click on the Display Network tab under all All campaigns.
+- Click on the Display Network tab under All campaigns.

 - Click on + Targeting.

-- Select the Add targeting drop-down menu and select one of the targeting methods.
+- Select the Add targeting drop-down menu and choose one of the targeting methods.
 To show ads on pages related to football, you might select Display keywords and add buy footballs.